 Need a caffeine fix or a different place to study?
 Java Haute and Starbucks coffee shops are just down the road, and they love Rose-Hulman students, faculty and staff.

 Founded more than 150 years ago on the banks of the Wabash River, Terre Haute has a rich and colorful history, of which Rose-Hulman has been a large part.
 Much of the city’s past was influenced by the Hulman family—the eventual owners of the Indianapolis Motor Speedway--who donated the first 123 acres of land at the college's current location in 1917.
 Further contributions from the Hulman family would lead Rose Polytechnic Institute to change its name to Rose-Hulman in 1971.

 Terre Haute is a city of about 60,000 residents who are friendly and extend Hoosier hospitality to newcomers.
 (They also take great pride in Rose-Hulman and embrace its students, faculty and staff!)
-Other institutes of higher education in Terre Haute include Indiana State University, Saint Mary-of-the-Woods College, Ivy Tech Community College, and Harrison College.
+Other institutes of higher education in Terre Haute include Indiana State University, Saint Mary-of-the-Woods College and Ivy Tech Community College.